wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-customer-service/customer-service-cases/includes/3-practice-customer-service.md

 HCL has identified two areas where it wants to focus its attention:

-- Each customer service representative should have a centralized dashboard that shows the representatives daily workloads.
+- Each customer service representative should have a centralized dashboard that shows the representative's daily workloads.
 The dashboard should include the following information:

-    - A list of all the open cases that are currently assigned to the representative
+    - A list of all the open cases that are currently assigned to the customer service representative
     - A list of all the open activities that are assigned to the representative
     - Cases by origin
     - Cases by priority